 Software needed to access or read NetCDF files are widely and openly available.
 Relevant software will be provided for any other data or file types requiring such software for access.
+A software environment to access and read these data will be provided via the EOSC data space.
+Reproducible environment files will be provided for users to replicate locally the software environment to access and read the data.

-Making data interoperable
+1.3 Making data interoperable